TomatorCZ/Bachelor_thesis/README.md

 5.3.2021 - Scenario 1,2,3 is done and can be reviewed.

+10.3.2021 - Scenarios are recreated as Demo-(Web/PhpScript/PhpComponent/AllTogether)

 ## Project structure

-The project is divided into 3 folders
+The project is divided into 4 folders

 - Playground - There are projects, which can be broken and they are used for experiments.
 - Scenarios - There are projects which represents individual scenarios.
 See the section <a href="#scenarios">Scenarios</a>.
 - Source - There is a project(s) which is shared by scenarios and are used for supporting to use PHP in Blazor.
+- Documents - There are documents, which are related to BT.

 ## API & Architecture